What is pectus excavatum?

 How is pectus excavatum diagnosed?

-Other tests your child's doctor might recommend include:
+Other recommended tests might include:

 How we care for pectus excavatum

-The Pectus and Chest Wall Treatment Program at Boston Children's Hospital evaluates and treats infants, children, and young adults using state-of-the-art operative methods to improve the quality of life for each child entrusted to our care.
+The Pectus and Chest Wall Treatment Program at Boston Children's Hospital evaluates and treats infants, children, and young adults using state-of-the-art operative and non-operative methods to improve the quality of life for each child entrusted to our care.